Nukesor/webhook-server/README.md

     3. `parallel` Unlimited in queued and a default of max 4 parallel tasks.
 The number can be adjusted.
 - `parallel_processes` The max amount of parallel tasks when running in `parallel` mode.

+## Misc files

+There are some template files for your setup in the [misc folder](https://github.com/Nukesor/webhook-server/tree/master/misc) of the repository.
+These include:

+- A nginx proxy route example
+- A systemd service file

+If you got anything else that might be useful to others, feel free to create a PR.

 ## Building a request

 Webhook server accepts JSON POST requests and simple GET requests.